 The goal of the Department of Criminology and Criminal Justice is to provide students with a strong interdisciplinary foundation.
 Graduates are prepared to respond appropriately and ethically in challenging “real world” situations as they move on to careers in criminal justice, emergency and disaster management or for further education.

 Our Criminal Justice Program is one of WCU's largest, with residential or online options.
-The online Emergency and Disaster Management Program also has a residential minor.
+The online Emergency and Disaster Management Program is rated as one of the best online emergency management programs by BestColleges.com.
+The Emergency and Disaster Management Program is also offered as a residential minor.
 Each program of study brings together theory and hands-on practice through the curriculum, internships, independent studies, and student-faculty interaction, a hallmark of our department.

 In conjunction with the goals of the University, the College, and the Department, our programs are based on the philosophy of a liberal arts education, grounded in social science methodologies.